 Dustin Leitzel has worked at HCA Healthcare nearly 12 years.
 He began working for the company in 2007 as an advanced clinical pharmacy specialist and began working as a clinical/operations specialist in 2014.
 In March 2019, Colorado Sun reported that Leitzel was running as a “long shot” candidate.
-He did not raise any money in the first quarter of the year.
+He did not raise any money in the second quarter of the year.

 Alice Madden is the executive director at the Getches Wilkinson Center for Natural Resources, Energy, and the Environment.
 From 2001 to 2009, Madden was a member of the Colorado House of Representatives where she served as the House majority leader.
 Madden has also worked as a senior climate fellow at the Center for American Progress (2010-2011), as deputy chief of staff to Bill Ritter (2009-2011), and as the principal deputy assistant secretary for Intergovernmental Affairs at the U.S. Department of Energy (2013-2015).
 Madden entered the Senate race in May 2019.